aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

 .. _hf_llama3_8B_SFT:

-HuggingFace LLama3-8B Supervised Fine-tuning
+HuggingFace Llama3-8B Supervised Fine-tuning
 ============================================

-In this example, we will compile and finetune pre-trained HF LLama3-8B model on a single instance with the ``NeuronxDistributedTraining`` library.
+In this example, we will compile and finetune pre-trained HF Llama3-8B model on a single instance with the ``NxD Training (NxDT)`` library.
-The pre-trained LLama3-8B model serves as the foundation, and we will build upon this solid base by fine-tuning the model to adapt it to a specific task or dataset.
+The pre-trained Llama3-8B model serves as the foundation, and we will build upon this solid base by fine-tuning the model to adapt it to a specific task or dataset.
 The example has the following main sections: